Phone-GWP-group

 The corrugated recycles logo is free to use, making it one of the more popular recycling symbols on packaging manufactured from cardboard

-This makes it a great recycling symbol to include on your corrugated packaging to remind your customers of their responsibility, and promote the environmental awareness of your own business.
+This makes it a great recycling symbol to include on your corrugated packaging, reminding your customers of their responsibility and promoting environmental awareness within your business.

 Forest Stewardship Council

-The FSC’s “Tick tree” recycling symbol is used to signify that products are certified under the Forest Stewardship Council system.
+The FSC’s “tick tree” recycling symbol indicates that products are certified under the Forest Stewardship Council system.

-What this means in practice, is that paper, card and wood products are produced from well managed forests.
+In practice, this means that paper, card, and wood products are produced from well-managed forests.

-The FSC is a global, not for profit organisation promoting responsible forest management throughout the world.
-It enables both businesses and consumers to make an informed choice about the products they buy that originate from forests.
+The FSC is a global, not-for-profit organisation that promotes responsible forest management worldwide.
+It enables both businesses and consumers to make informed choices about products made from forests.

-The vast majority of the corrugated cardboard that GWP Group use in manufacturing your packaging is FSC approved.
+The vast majority of the corrugated cardboard that GWP Group uses in manufacturing your packaging is FSC-approved.
 GWP can also offer “chain of custody” certification (registration can be viewed here).

 Please speak with a GWP sales advisor if you are interested in using this symbol on your packaging.

-For further information on the FSC, please watch the video below, or visit their website at fsc-uk.org
+For further information on the FSC, visit their website here.

 European Bioplastics

-The “Seedling” logo is a registered trademark of European Bioplastics, so suitable permissions / licensing would be required if you were you to use this recycling symbol on your packaging.
+The “Seedling” logo is a registered trademark of European Bioplastics, so you would need to obtain the necessary permissions and licensing to use this recycling symbol on your packaging.

-Use of it indicates packaging / products are certified industrially compostable according to the European standard EN 13432.
-Successfully certified products will fully biodegrade in an industrial composting plant under controlled conditions such as temperature, moisture and time frame – leaving nothing behind but water, biomass and CO2
+Use of it indicates that packaging and/or products are industrially certified compostable in accordance with the European standard EN 13432.
+Successfully certified products will fully biodegrade in an industrial composting plant under controlled conditions such as temperature, moisture, and time frame – leaving nothing behind but water, biomass, and CO2.

 Mark of compostable packaging

-Similar to the Seedling logo, the OK Compost packaging recycling symbols indicates that the pack is compostable in an industrial composting unit.
+Similar to the “Seedling” logo, the OK Compost packaging recycling symbol indicates that the pack is compostable in an industrial composting unit.

-The use of the symbol requires testing / compliance with EN 13432: 2000, which means any product featuring the OK Compost mark is also in accordance with the EU packaging Directive ( 94/62/EEC).
+The use of the symbol requires compliance with EN 13432:2000, meaning that any product featuring the OK Compost symbol is also in accordance with the EU Packaging Directive (94/62/EEC).

 Effectively, this marking system guarantees that the certified product can be composted in an industrial composting facility.